TCP Structure - Transmission Control Protocol

 TCP desciption, Packet and Header structure, TCP Options and more.

 2005.05.30 13:59 by Philip

-Keywords: TCP, header, TCP Options, ECN, TCP Window, packet, datagram
+Tags: TCP, header, TCP Options, ECN, TCP Window, packet, datagram

 The Transmission Control Protocol (TCP) is one of the core Internet transport layer protocols.
 It is typically used by applications that require guaranteed, in-order delivery of packets.
 It provides handling for both timeouts and retransmissions, flow control, acknowledgements, and it distinguishes data form multiple concurrent applications running on the same host.